frederic-perez/AmE-dictionary/data/dictionary.md

 __brassiere__ _n_
 __brassy__ _adj_ _She is brassy, funny, and smart._
 __bratty__
-__bravado__ _n_ :three: If you act with bravado, you are making a bold showy statement.
+__bravado__ _n_ :four: If you act with bravado, you are making a bold showy statement.
 Picture a cowboy bursting through saloon doors in an old western, and you can picture bravado.
 The noun bravado is derived from the French and Italian words meaning “bragging and boasting,” and it is related to the word bravo.
 Today, the word means an almost-over-the-top amount of courage, but it can also be used (often with the word false) to mean a false show of bravery: “It was her first day in the classroom and she was almost shaking with fear, but with false bravado — she took a deep breath and turned to face her students — 20 kindergartners.” _But I went into it with a certain bravado._
 __bravura__
 __brawn__ _n_ Physical strength in contrast to intelligence. _Commando work required as much brain as brawn._ _Syn_ physical strength, muscle
 __bray__ _v_ :three::hammer: (brayed, braying) _Donkey’s braying._